 2. Norton 360: the most complete bundle

 Norton 360 is the one to consider if you want security, identity, and privacy in a single subscription that covers all your devices.
-Detection is excellent and scores nearly as high as Bitdefender in testing, but the real draw is the package: a genuinely unlimited VPN, a capable password manager, cloud backup, parental controls, and dark web monitoring on the higher tiers.
+Detection is excellent and scores nearly as high as Bitdefender in testing, but the reason people choose Norton is rarely the scanner alone.
+It is the breadth of what comes bundled with it, which turns one subscription into a whole privacy and protection kit for a household.

 3. Microsoft Defender: the best free option